 If you’ve ever seen firefighters respond to a blaze, particularly in the United States, there’s a good chance that you’ve seen them head up on to the roof of a structure to cut a hole in it before tackling the fire itself.
 Why do they do this?

-Firefighters cut holes in roofs to ventilate the smoke and superheated gases to allow firefighters inside to more easily extinguish the fire.
+Firefighters cut holes in roofs to ventilate the smoke and superheated gases.
+This allows for better visibility for firefighters to more easily extinguish the fire.
 This also provides more survivable conditions for victims inside.
-Not every fire department agrees this is best practice, but the techniques can be productive.

 So, let’s take a look at the practice of ventilation and why it’s used in firefighting before we look at some of the evidence in favor and against vertical ventilation as a practice in firefighting.